-Set the Work Origin and Adjust the Focal Length Using Snapmakerjs
+Set the Work Origin and Find the Focus Using Snapmakerjs

 This step ensures that the machine is laser engraving on the area you want.
 Wear the Laser Safety Glasses before you begin.